 2) Trading Strategy with RSI divergences- Trade setup-

 a) Identify a stock in downtrend and is showing Price RSI divergence.
-A bullish Price RSI divergence occur when price makes a new low and RSI fails to make new low rather moves up.b) Buy a stock showing bullish divergence once the stock price crosses above nearest resistance level.
+A bullish Price RSI divergence occur when price makes a new low and RSI makes a higher low.b) Buy a stock showing bullish divergence once the stock price crosses above nearest resistance level.

-d) Exit once stock fails to cross above a resistance level or Use trailing stoploss.
+d) Exit once stock hits the next resistance level or Use trailing stop loss.

 3) Trading Strategy using RSI and 200 EMA- Trade setup-